-Philadelphia Workers’ Compensation for Work Paralysis Injury
+Workers’ Compensation for Paralysis Injuries

 If you were paralyzed in a workplace accident, you may be eligible for several forms of workers’ compensation benefits depending on the type of paralysis you have.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. have represented thousands of injured workers over the last 40 years.
+The experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C. have represented thousands of injured workers over the last 40 years.
 We can help you obtain the compensation you need and deserve for your injuries.

 Paralyzing Work Injuries

-Paralyzing work injuries can happen to workers in almost any industry, including construction, factory and warehouse workers.
+Paralyzing work injuries can happen to workers in almost any industry, including construction, factory, and warehouse workers.
 The paralysis may either be:

 - Complete or Partial – Workers with complete paralysis are unable to move or feel a certain part of the body at all whereas those with partial paralysis have certain limitations but are still able to move that body part to a certain degree.